 Be prepared to be sore for two days after your first class.
 It is common to feel soreness in your muscles and joints after a workout, and this is especially true if you are new to exercise.
 The best way to combat this is to stay hydrated and to keep moving.
 Drink plenty of water and take some time to walk around and stretch your muscles.
 If you can, take a warm bath or shower to help your muscles relax.

-What are the fundamental positions in Brazilian Jiu-Jitsu?
+What are the fundamental positions in Brazilian Jiu-Jitsu, including side control?

 There are five fundamental positions in Brazilian Jiu-Jitsu: guard, half-guard, side control, mount, and back control.
 The guard is a defensive position in which the Brazilian Jiu-Jitsu practitioner is on their back, with their legs wrapped around the opponent.
 Half-guard is a position where one leg free from the guard of the opponent and the other leg remains in the guard.
 Side control is a position in which one practitioner is on the side of their opponent (legs are free from the guard).
 Mount is a position in which the practitioner is past the guard of the opponent, with both legs free from the guard of their opponent.
 Back control is a position in which the practitioner is behind the opponent, with both arms and legs wrapped around the opponent.